gaps-closure/hal/README.md

 - [Run](#run)

 ## HAL Components
-HAL is implemented as a single daemon running on the host.
-As shown in the figure below, its left interface connects to various applications, while its right interfaces connect (through the host's network interfaces) to the CDGs (residing either as a *bookend* on the same host as HAL or as a *bump-in-the-wire*).
+HAL runs as a single daemon on the host, supporting multiple applications and network interfaces.
+In the figure below, HAL's left interface connects to the applications, while its right interfaces connect (through the host's network interfaces) to the CDGs (residing either as a *bookend* (BE) on the same host as HAL or as a *bump-in-the-wire* (BW).

 ![HAL interfaces between applications and Network Interfaces.](hal_api.png)

 The HAL daemon has the following major components:
 - [API](api/) to applications (*xdcomms C library*), which provide the high-level interface used by Applications to: a) send and receive Application Data Units (ADUs), and b) describe the ADU configuration.
-- [Application generated Codecs](appgen/), which provide ADUs serialization and deserialization functions (based on the ADU configuration description) for the xdcomms library.
+Using the ADU configuration description, the API uses the Application generated [Codecs](appgen/) to serialize (or de-serialize) the ADU before sending the packet to (or after receiving a packet from) HAL.
-- [Data Plane Switch](daemon/), which forwards data based based on HAL configuration file mapping (**halmap**) rules.
+- [Data Plane Switch](daemon/), which forwards data to the correct interface based based on the arriving packet's [**tag**](#HAL-tag) and the HAL configuration file mapping (**halmap**) rules.
 - [Packetizer](daemon/), which converts between the internal HAL format (containing [tag](#HAL-tag) and ADU) and the different packet formats.
 Each CDG packet format has a separate sub-components that performs the encoding and decoding to and from the HAL internal format.
 - [Device read and write](daemon/), which wait for packets on all the opened read devices and forward them based on the halmap forwarding table specified in the configuration file.
 - [Device Manager](daemon/), which opens the devices specified in the configuration file.
 It also provisions the CDGs with security policies.